damonitor/damo/USAGE.md

 parameters input can be used as is for the `deducible target` (refer to "Simple Target Argument" [section](#simple-target-argument) above).

-Note that multiple DAMON contexts per kdamond is not supported as of 2023-09-12, though.

 ### Full DAMOS Parameters Update

 The Partial DAMOS parameters update options support multiple schemes as abovely